 Before I get into this, there’s one thing that cannot be stressed enough: your credit score is one of your most important assets.
 You should not be opening credit cards and making purchases that leave you crippled with debt.
 In fact, carrying any balance on your credit card is a bad idea, and something we never do.
 Not matter what the perks, you don’t save money if you are paying interest on your purchases.

 Are you a frugal traveler?
-How do you save?
-What is the best travel deal you’ve scored?
+Are you interested in future posts here about travel hacks?
+Any tips of your own to share?
 What sites do you read?
 Share your thoughts on these questions and anything else in the comments!